-This magickal sexagon arranges numbers 1-19 in a centered sexagonal pattern.
+This shape arranges numbers 1-19 in a centered sexagonal pattern.
 The numbers in each row, in all three directions add to 38—the magickal constant.
 This number is hinted at in the snakes that Heka holds at top in “X” fashion across his heart.
-Implied in this pattern is the figure eight which is a reference to POWER and sums to 101:

 Heka then, is really the sexual practice of creation.
-By using the orgasm, we can tap into awesome power.
+By using the orgasm in conjunction with the breath, we can tap into awesome power.
 Similar to a Kundalini experience, we can prolong a normal climax.
 Here we are reminded to visualise the figure eight and allow the energy rising from our loins to be twisted back onto itself.
 In this way, the retorted life force can bestow its gifts.

-Sex magick bridges soul and spirit.
+Heka bridges sex and spirit.
 It awakens the divine within us and reconnects us with Source, bringing us back to the home we never left and the wisdom we never forgot.
 It lets us see ourselves and our partners as the amazing beings we truly are.
 Above all, it is fun, intimate and exciting—traits we should bring to all aspects of our lives.

 Above: sexual energy is perfectly natural, readily available and incredibly powerful